alexandrazrmp/network-file-system-simulation/README.md

 Purge and list all are implemented with comments explaining each instruction.

 Other points:
-I have noticed that in order to get the message [2025-06-04 18:09:00] Already in queue: a22222.txt you have to try to insert it twice

 I have noticed that nfs_manager must start with enough workers to parse the config file plus one.
 From then on it has no problem with the limit.
 The queue, i believe, is correct so I have not been able to find what is wrong.